is Orchid Bark good for drainage?

 9) If you want to use a layer of drainage material,

 like pebbles, rocks, or any other barrier to keep the potting medium from leaking out the bottom of your plant, now is the time to add it.
 This is totally optional, and I don’t add any extra layer.
-I find the bark to be coarse enough (even the finer grade bark) that it doesn’t leak out of my pot.
+I find the bark to be coarse enough (even the finer grade bark) that it doesn’t fall out of my pot.

 11) With one hand, hold the orchid in place, and with the other place a cupful of bark